prometheus/proposals/proposals/0060-st-storage.md

 We propose to have a single flag for both WAL, Block storage, etc., to avoid tricky configuration.

-Notably, given persistence of this feature, similar to example storage, if users enabled and then disabled this feature, users will might be able to access their STs through all already persistent pieces (e.g. WAL).
+Notably, given persistence of this feature, similar to example storage, if users enabled and then disabled this feature, users might be able to access their STs through all already persistent pieces (e.g. WAL).

 This feature could be considered to be switched to opt-out, only after it's finished (this proposal is fully implemented) stable, provably adopted and when the previous LTS Prometheus version is compatible with this feature.

 #### Interaction with `created-timestamps-zero-injection`

 The existing zero-injection feature is useful and has been around long enough that some large users are relying on it.
-The new ST support will be in addition to or an alternative to zero-injection.
-In order to better differentiate zero-injection from st-per-sample, we propose to rename `created-timestamps-zero-injection` to `start-time-injection-at-scrape`.
+The new ST support will be an additional feature situated in the ingestion pipeline *after* the zero-injection feature.

 We also propose that the st setting be be tri-state on a per-series basis.
 Start Time per Sample support can be either `off`, `scrape`, or `per-sample`.
 Large installations may have a mix of implementations and there is no compatibility concern with having series have differing settings.